-If you’re wanting to maximize these wholesome plant-based anti-inflammatory benefits, here’s 15 varied and delicious plant-based dishes that will give you that extra anti-inflammatory boost, whether you’re currently challenged by an inflammation-related condition or just want to prevent one.
+If you want to maximize these wholesome plant-based anti-inflammatory benefits and soothe inflammation, here are 15 varied and delicious dishes that will give you that extra anti-inflammatory boost, whether you’re challenged by an inflammation-related condition or just want to prevent one.

 A Word About Nightshades

 You may have heard that nightshade family vegetables such as peppers, and tomatoes have been implicated in inflammatory conditions, including arthritis, because of the alkaloid solanine that they contain.

 However, this is what the Arthritis Foundation has to say about the inflammatory effects of nightshades: “It is anecdotal, and it certainly might be true for some people, but there are no scientific studies done to prove that they (nightshades) actually cause inflammation or make symptoms worse.”
 That said, I do believe that we’re all individuals with our own particular needs and sensitivities.

 It may be worth seeing if eliminating nightshades helps reduce your inflammatory symptoms or conditions.